Friday, 8 September 2017

 Finally

-The enhanced snapflap system was easy to incorporate in my existing setups and has proved particularly useful for trimming out snapflap in my Needle 115.
-Not only has it speeded up the whole process, it has also provided a deeper insight into the adjustments.
+The enhanced snapflap system has proved very useful on my F3F models.
+Not only has it speeded up the trimming process, it has also provided an insight into the effects of these adjustments.

 Links